Pelebrius/eStrictedSection-install/README.md

 ﻿# FBLA Coding and Programming 2018-19
 This application is called the eStricted Section.
-Its purpose is to redeam e-books under a student's name and track the redemption as it is made within the program.
+Its purpose is to redeem e-books under a student's name and track the redemption as it is made within the program.

 ## Installation Instructions
 * Right click the following link and, from the menu provided, click “Open link in new tab” in order to view the directions for installation: [eStrictedSection.zip](https://github.com/Pelebrius/eStrictedSection-install/blob/master/eStrictedSection.zip)